-Gen 13 updates (updated 2022-07-20)
+Gen 13 updates (updated 2022-08-13)

 The Gen 13 vaccine design is very similar to Gen 12, but with minor changes.
 Gen 12 was specific to omicron BA.1 and Gen 13 targets omicron BA.4-BA.5 (and/or, optionally, BA.2).
 The main change is the slight change of peptide RBMO-sc, which targets the receptor binding motif of BA.1, to RBMO4/5-sc.
 This peptide is predicted to be easier to produce by chemical synthesis.
 We are currently synthesizing this peptide.
+The 08-13 update provides an optional receptor binding motif peptide specific for BA.2.75.